sajitsasi/es_mcp_server/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request

-## GitHub Repository

-This project is ready to be uploaded to GitHub.
-The repository includes:

-- `.gitignore` file to exclude sensitive information and logs
-- `.env.example` file to guide users on setting up their environment variables
-- `requirements.txt` file to list dependencies
-- `LICENSE` file with the MIT License
-- Comprehensive documentation in the README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.